Relive a childhood favorite with this Root Beer Cake. Enjoy a side of vanilla ice cream, and you’ll be thinking it’s an actual Root Beer Float.

 - 1 teaspoon salt

-Spray inside of the 10-inch bundt cake with non-stick cooking spray.
+- Spray inside of the 10-inch bundt cake very well with non-stick cooking spray.

-Use the spatula to spread the fudge frosting over the cake in a thick layer.
-Let frosting set before serving.
+- Spread the frosting all over the cake in a thick layer, and allow it to set before serving.

 If a root beer cake isn’t your thing, try my illustrious easy crepe recipe.
 Then, put a filling in them or eat them plain.
 Either way, they’re darn good.